brucefan1983/NEP_CPU/README.md

 cp src/* interface/lammps/USER-NEP
 ```

 * Step 2: Now you can copy the `USER-NEP/` folder into `YOUR_LAMMPS_PATH/src/` and start to compile LAMMPS in your favorite way.
-Good luck!

   If you are compiling LAMMPS using `make`, ensure that you run "make yes-USER-NEP" before the final compilation.

-  If you are using `cmake`, you need to copy `/interface/lammps/USER-NEP.cmake` to LAMMPS cmake package directory and add `USER-NEP` to `CMakeLists.txt`.
-Then enable NEP by add "PKG_NEP=on", along with your other -D flags during the configuration step.

-Command for `make`:

 ```
 cd ${software}/NEP_CPU
 cp -r interface/lammps/USER-NEP ${software}/lammps/src